gaultier/blog/kahns_algorithm.md

 ![Employee hierarchy](kahns_algorithm_1.png)

-Here's the graph of employees in an organization.
-An employee reports to one or more managers, and this forms a graph.
-The root of the graph is the CEO since they report to no one and so there have no incoming edge:
+Here's the tree of employees in an organization.
+An employee reports to one manager, and this forms a tree.
+The root of the graph is the CEO since they report to no one and so there have no incoming edge.

 An arrow (or 'edge') between two nodes means `<source> reports to <destination>`, for example: `Jane the CFO reports to Ellen the CEO`.

  But since this is an API that receives a list of `employee -> supervisor` links, in any order, it's easy for the user to submit a links that form a graph, (an employee has multiple supervisors), multiple roots (e.g. multiple CEOs) or with cycles.